titu1994/Neural-Style-Transfer-Windows/README.md

 --rescale_method : Rescaling algorithm.
 Default is bilinear.
 Options are nearest, bilinear, bicubic and cubic.
 --maintain_aspect_ratio : Rescale the image just to the original aspect ratio.
 Size will be (gram_matrix_size, gram_matrix_size * aspect_ratio).
 Default is True
 --content_layer : Selects the content layer.
 Paper suggests conv4_2, but better results can be obtained from conv5_2.
 Default is conv5_2.
---cpu: Works on CPU if True
+--cpu: Works on CPU if True.
+Default is False.
 ```

 ## Requirements